XitizVerma/Grocery-Shopping-CRUD-Application-Using-MERN-Stack/README.md

-# This is a Movie Review CRUD Application Using React and MySql database!
+# This is a WebSeries Review CRUD Application Using React and MySql database!